MarinaFroes/Event_Planner/MyJourney.md

 <h1 align="center">My journey creating the Event Planner Web App</h1>

 ## Introduction
-This article is to explain how I created the event planner web app.
+I wrote this article to explain how I created the event planner web app.
 No, actually, it is about how I think I should have created it, after learning from my own mistakes during the process.
 But it is a work in progress, considering I'm still working on this app.

 ### Wireframing